Skip to content

 Clove leaf essential oil

-Clove leaf essential oil can be used for acne, bruises, burns and cuts, keeping infection at bay and as a pain reliever.
+Clove leaf essential oil (Syzygium aromaticum, formerly Eugenia caryophyllus) can be used for acne, bruises, burns and cuts, keeping infection at bay and as a pain reliever.
 It helps with toothache, mouth sores, rheumatism and arthritis.
 It is beneficial to the digestive system, effective against vomiting, diarrhea, flatulence, spasms and parasites, as well as bad breath.
 Clove oil is valuable for relieving respiratory problems, like bronchitis, asthma and tuberculosis.
 The disinfecting property is useful in cases of infectious diseases.
 Placing a few drops of clove oil on a cotton ball and then placing the cotton ball in a linen cupboard will not only fragrance the cupboard, but will help to keep fish moths at bay.

 Our Thieves blend, discovered to have been in use since the 1600’s (the blend was originally a blend of the herbs that was macerated into vinegar – known anecdotally to have been used by 4 thieves to prevent them from getting sick) contains clove as one of the essential ingredient as Clove essential oil is known for its antibacterial properties.
 Thieves blend is an anti-microbial blend of essential oils thought to help protect against influenza and other viral infections.